Xilinx/AlveoLink/examples/network/roce_v2/generator_collector/README.md

 Value_byte_1 = 1 ^ (the_id_of_the_attached_HiveNetIP ^ ID_of_the_current_packet)
 …
 Value_byte_i = (i ^ (the_id_of_the_attached_HiveNetIP ^ ID_of_the_current_packet)
-The number of packets that should be generated is passed to the kernel using an argument the maximum value of which can be: 4294967295(232-1).
+The number of packets that should be generated is passed to the kernel using an argument the maximum value of which can be: 2^48-1.

 #### Collector mode

-In this mode the kernel receives the packets and checks for errors inside them.
+In this mode the kernel receives the packets from all of the generator kernels and checks for errors inside them.
 Then it outputs the number of received packets and indicates whether there is an error in the data.

 ### Host application